nealight/yasee/readme.md

-yasee, as in "you see?",
+yasee

 A data visualizer tailored for analyzing data provided from the writing center in University of California, Irvine.

 Main contributor: lighttttt

 Faculty Adviser: Professor Percival Guevarra